Teaching & Research Interests

 Prior to joining Sheridan, Farhang was a senior research engineer with Merge Healthcare working on the design and implementation of a computer-aided diagnosis engineering platform for magnetic resonance imaging systems.
 He also worked as a research scientist with Segasist Technologies, where he carried out research on an innovative intelligent segmentation technology for image analysis systems.

 Farhang was part of the committee responsible for the development of Sheridan's Electrical Engineering Bachelor's Degree program.
-In addition, he has worked as the technical lead for serveral applied research projects in Sheridan's School of Mechanical and Electrical Engineering Technology.
+In addition, he has worked as the technical lead for several applied research projects in Sheridan's School of Mechanical and Electrical Engineering Technology.
 His main research areas are artificial intelligence, machine learning, computer vision, and IoT-based 5G networks.

 Farhang is a member of the Professional Engineers Ontario (PEO) and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
 In addition, he is a member of the IEEE Computational Intelligence Society, IEEE Robotics and Automation Society, and IEEE Signal Processing Society.
 He has acted as a reviewer for several conferences and journals and has more than 40 papers published in various journals, conferences, book chapters, and technical reports.